Synergy: Towards On-Body AI via Tiny AI Accelerator Collaboration on Wearables: Runtime Technical Components

-\textbf{Orchestration stage:} When running apps or available devices change, \system{} triggers holistic orchestration.
-It generates \emph{holistic collaboration plans}, mapping all tasks in concurrent apps to devices (\S\ref{sec:runtime:holistic}), by matching task requirements with device capabilities and splitting model tasks across distributed AI accelerators. \system{} then evaluates the potential throughput of each plan and selects the one with the maximum throughput.
-Two important aspects are:
+\textbf{Orchestration stage}: When running apps or available devices change, \system{} triggers \textit{holistic orchestration} by generating holistic collaboration plans (\S\ref{sec:runtime:holistic}).
+It maps all tasks in concurrent apps to devices by matching task requirements with device capabilities and potentially splitting model tasks across distributed AI accelerators.
+Because exhaustively searching for the best split and device assignment can be computationally intractable on resource-constrained MCUs, \system{} applies \textit{progressive search space reduction} (\S\ref{sec:runtime:planning}) to prune infeasible or suboptimal plans.
+Once feasible candidates are formed, \system{} employs a \textit{novel latency estimation model} and an \textit{online throughput estimation} method (\S\ref{sec:runtime:policy}) to select the plan expected to yield the highest overall throughput.

-\begin{itemize}[noitemsep, nolistsep, leftmargin=*] \item A complete search for the optimal plan introduces intractable computation complexity, especially in resource-constrained MCUs.
-To reduce the search space effectively, we propose a \emph{progressive search space reduction} method (\S\ref{sec:runtime:planning}), scaling down computational complexity from exponential to linear with the number of pipelines, while keeping the selected plan close to optimal. \item Evaluating the potential throughput of candidates is crucial for plan selection.
-We devise a \emph{novel latency estimation model} to estimate AI model execution time on tiny AI accelerators.
-Based on this, we build an \textit{online throughput estimation} method~(\S\ref{sec:runtime:policy}) to estimate the latency and throughput of a collaboration plan. \end{itemize}
+\textbf{Post-deployment stage}: As multiple pipelines execute under a single holistic collaboration plan, the entire execution cycle completes when all pipelines finish.
+This can create idle periods on certain computation units (e.g., MCUs, AI accelerators, wireless chips).
+To further boost throughput at runtime, \system{} incorporates \textit{adaptive task parallelization} (\S\ref{sec:runtime:deployment}), which overlaps tasks across pipelines (inter-pipeline) and across multiple runs (inter-run) to reduce idle time and improve overall system performance.

-\textbf{Post-deployment stage:} As we combine multiple pipelines into a holistic collaboration plan, the execution cycle completes when all pipelines finish.
-This can lead to idle times for tasks that can be executed on parallel computation units (e.g., MCU, AI accelerator, wireless chip).
-To improve throughput at runtime, we propose \textit{adaptive task parallelization}~(\S\ref{sec:runtime:deployment}), maximizing parallel execution opportunities across distributed computation units and reducing idle times.
+By coordinating these stages under a single, unified framework, \system{} effectively balances task distribution, model-splitting decisions, and parallelization strategies to achieve high performance and resource utilization across multiple on-body AI accelerators.